masora1030/CVPR2022-Pretrained-ViT-PyTorch/README.md

 > - ```exe_scripts/exe_exfractaldb_1k.sh``` and ```exe_scripts/exe_rcdb_1k.sh``` are execution scripts under a single node and 4 GPUs environment.
 For example, if you wish to run the script under a single node and a single GPU, try setting the ```NGPUS``` and ```NPERNODE``` environment variables in the script to 1. ```NGPUS``` means overall the number of GPUs (processes) and ```NPERNODE``` means GPUs (processes) per node.
 >
 > - In ```exe_scripts/exe_exfractaldb_21k.sh``` and ```exe_scripts/exe_rcdb_21k.sh```, we use the same configs reported in our paper.
 Therefore, the setup is multiple nodes and using a large number of GPUs (32 nodes and 128 GPUs for pre-train).
 If you wish to conduct single-node experiments, please change the config accordingly.
 Attention, that the number of GPUs used changes the overall batch size proportionally and the optimal learning rate.
+>
+> - We use OpenGL to generate ExFractalDB, and because of this, the generation of ExFractalDB in remote environment is currently not tested.
+Please try to generate ExFractalDB in your local environment.
+Generating of RCDB and training models have been tested in remote environment.

 <!-- TODO update -->
 ## ExFractalDB Construction ([README]())